mjsushanth/mlops-labs-portfolio/FlaskGCP_Lab/README.md

 - GCP deployment (App Engine or Cloud Run), Deployed and tested - Successful.

+# Instructions to Run Locally for Docker Test:
+1. Ensure Docker is installed and running on your machine. docker build -t flaskgcplab:latest . docker run -p 8080:8080 flaskgcplab:latest

+- Build image locally with tag flaskgcplab:latest.
+Image stored in local Docker registry (on your machine)
+- Run container locally

 # Gcloud:

 - First, install Google Cloud SDK: https://cloud.google.com/sdk/docs/install - this has been installed on my Windows machine.